postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 * **Failed test runs** is the number of failed test runs over a time frame
 * **Average response size** is the average response size in bytes for the requests over a time period
 * **Average response time** is the average response time in milliseconds for requests over a time frame
-* **API response codes** is a graph showing different response codes for API requests plotted vs the number of API requets
+* **API response codes** is a graph showing different response codes for API requests plotted vs the number of API requests

 <img alt="API landscape governance" src="https://assets.postman.com/postman-docs/api-landscape-governance-v9.jpg"/>